ei9/cpu/documentation/assembler.md

-This is an assembler in Java.
+Inside 'assembler' folder.
+Is an assembler written in Java.

-Compile this assembler:
+Compile the assembler:

 ```
 javac Assembler.java